 - 1. Select "Gantt Chart" or "Task Sheet" in the "Views" toolbar icon. - 2.
 In the "Name" field, type a task name and in the "Duration" field, enter the time required to complete the task, as a number followed by "m" for minutes, "h" for hours, "d" for days, "w" for weeks or "mo" for months.

-Don't enter "Start" or "Finish" dates yet.
-It's important to note that you can schedule your tasks most effectively by entering only "Name" and "Duration" for each task and letting iTaskX, after linking, calculate the start and finish dates for you.
+Note When you use automatically scheduled task don't enter "Start" or "Finish" dates yet.
+It's important to note that you can schedule your tasks most effectively by entering only "Name" and "Duration" for each task and letting iTaskX, after linking, calculate the start and finish dates for you. - 3.
+Press "RETURN" \triangleleft or "TAB" \rightarrow to leave the edit mode.